zzz6519003/substrate-how-to-guides/how-to-substrate/docs/01-basics/basic-pallet-integration.md

 ### 3. Update `Cargo.toml`

-In `Cargo.toml`, include your pallet as a local dependency and include it in `std`:
+In `/runtime/Cargo.toml`, include your pallet as a local dependency and include it in `std`:

 ```rust
 /* --snip-- */